Sessions' tough on crime talk could lead to fuller prisons

 Sessions, who said last year that "good people don't smoke marijuana," warned at his January confirmation hearing that illegal drugs were bringing "violence, addiction and misery" to America, and he pledged to dismantle drug trafficking gangs.

-He did sponsor legislation to reduce sentencing disparities between powder and crack cocaine — a gap seen as disadvantaging black defendants.
-But last year, Sessions opposed bipartisan criminal justice overhaul efforts and has said that eliminating or reducing mandatory minimum sentences weakens the ability of law enforcement to protect the public.
+He did co-sponsor legislation to reduce sentencing disparities between powder and crack cocaine — a gap seen as disadvantaging black defendants.
+But last year, Sessions opposed bipartisan criminal justice overhaul efforts and has warned that eliminating or reducing mandatory minimum sentences weakens the ability of law enforcement to protect the public.

 That focus on drug crimes surfaced in the 1980s when Sessions served as United States attorney for the Southern District of Alabama.
-Drug cases accounted for 40 percent of his office's convictions, according to a Brennan Center analysis, with Sessions overseeing the prosecution of defendants, including Key West, Florida, residents who smuggled marijuana into Alabama aboard a shrimp boat.
+Drug cases accounted for 40 percent of his office's convictions, according to a Brennan Center analysis, with Sessions overseeing prosecutions of men accused of marijuana and cocaine trafficking.

 Tougher enforcement of drug laws could be welcomed by some law enforcement officials, including Justice Department prosecutors who felt hamstrung in recent years in their ability to seek long sentences.